Department of Environmental Science

 BS in Environmental Science

-Environmental science students may choose to focus on water resources or applied ecology.
+Environmental science students receive a broad range of environmental courses.
+They may choose to focus on water resources, energy, or applied ecology.
 Students studying water resources focus on the flows and quality of water in various environments including streams, lakes, aquifers, and soils, and receive comprehensive training in the biology, chemistry, and ecology of soils and water bodies.
 The focus is on human-influenced and natural processes affecting soil quality and water quality.
 Courses emphasize watershed and groundwater hydrology and hydrogeology, water quality assessment and control, soil and water conservation, bioremediation and phytoremediation, and watershed management and planning.
 Students are often involved in faculty research programs, and present the results of their research at local and national conferences.

 Applied ecology courses are laboratory-intensive and quantitative, a major goal being the acquisition of advanced skills in utilizing analytical tools - such as statistical software, mapping applications and geographic information systems (GIS).
 This combination of a strong science core with applied environmental technologies allows an Environmental Science graduate to pursue either graduate study in the sciences or immediate entry-level employment with an environmental engineering firm, government agency or non-governmental organization.

 The minimum number of credits required for the major is 72 (depending on which of the degrees is selected) plus the 34 credits required of the University's Core curriculum.
 Note that these Departmental major requirements include 13 credits of Core curriculum.
 In order to graduate with a minimum of 120 credits, the student must not require any remedial work and all electives (taken here or transferred) must fit into the student's program of study, which is approved for each student by the Departmental faculty.
 A student must achieve at least a 2.0 grade point average and must earn at least a C- in each course applied toward completion of the major.

 Required courses for all majors in the department